dnsimple/dnsimple-support/content/articles/requesting-comodo-certificate.markdown

 ---
-title: Purchasing an SSL Certificate
+title: Requesting a Comodo Certificate
-excerpt: Instructions to purchase an SSL certificate for a domain with DNSimple.
+excerpt: How to get request a certificate from Comodo with DNSimple
 categories:
 - SSL Certificates
 ---

-# Purchasing an SSL Certificate
+# Requesting a Comodo Certificate

 ### Table of Contents {#toc}